efifogel/sgal/README.md

 at https://bitbucket.org/.

 You need to register and obtain a user account.
-You also need to add an ssh key for every machine you would like to access the repository via the cclone command below.
+You also need to add an ssh key for every machine you would like to access the repository from via the clone command below.
 Once you have an account, an admin of the repository, e.g., Efi (efifogel@gmail.com), can grant you the appropriate access permissions.
 Currently, the repository is closed to the public.

   git clone git@bitbucket.org:efogel/ego.git

-If you are on Windows you may not download and run SGAL-1.0-Setup.exe, as there such does not exist yet.
+If you are on Windows you may not download and run SGAL-1.0-Setup.exe, as such an installer does not exist (yet).

 Directory Content
 --------- -------